phaserjs/phaser/README.md

 <a name="games"></a>
 ## Games made with Phaser

 Thousands of games have been made in Phaser.
 From game jam entries to titles by some of the largest entertainment brands in the world.
-This is just a tiny sample:
+Here is a tiny sample:

 [![Game](http://phaser.io/images/github/241/bubble-academy.png)][game10]
 [![Game](http://phaser.io/images/github/241/woodventure.png)][game11]